-Intended conditions of use (generic): Manufacture for use as an encapsulating polymer, consistent with the manufacturing, processing, use, distribution, and disposal information described in the PMN.

-Known conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are known conditions of use and found none.

-Reasonably foreseen conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are reasonably foreseen conditions of use and found none.
+- Intended conditions of use (generic): Import and process for use as and use as a printing additive, consistent with the manufacturing, processing, use, distribution, and disposal information described in the PMN. - Known conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are known conditions of use and found none. - Reasonably foreseen conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are reasonably foreseen conditions of use and found none.

 Summary: The chemical substance is not likely to present an unreasonable risk of injury to health or the environment, without consideration of costs or other nonrisk factors, including an unreasonable risk to a potentially exposed or susceptible subpopulation identified as relevant by the Administrator under the conditions of use, based on the risk assessment presented below.
-Although EPA estimated that the new chemical substance could be very persistent, the substance has a low potential for bioaccumulation, such that repeated exposures are not expected to cause food-chain effects via accumulation in exposed organisms.
-Based on physical/chemical properties, EPA estimates that the chemical substance has low environmental hazard and low human health hazard.
-EPA concludes that the new chemical substance is not likely to present an unreasonable risk under the conditions of use.
+Although EPA estimated that the new chemical substance could be very persistent, the substance has low potential for bioaccumulation, such that repeated exposures are not expected to cause food-chain effects via accumulation in exposed organisms.
+Based on test data on analogous